Jack Barsky

-Jack Philip Barsky (born Albrecht Dittrich, 18 May 1949) is a German-American author, IT specialist and former sleeper agent of the KGB who spied on the United States from 1978 to 1988.
-Exposed after the Cold War, Barsky became a resource for U.S. counterintelligence agencies and was allowed to remain in the United States.
+Jack Philip Barsky (born Albrecht Dittrich, 18 May 1949) is a German-American author, IT specialist and former operative of the KGB who spied on the United States from 1978 to 1988.
+Exposed after the Cold War had ended, Barsky became a resource for U.S. counterintelligence agencies.
+He was not charged with any crime and was allowed to remain in the United States.
 His autobiography, Deep Undercover, was published in 2017, and he frequently speaks on his experiences and as an expert on espionage.